carlsonad/vscode-mssql_wiki/SqlToolsService-Known-Issues.md

-## Fixed Issues
+## If you've experienced a SQL Tools Service crash

-Report issues to [Github Issue Tracker] and provide your feedback.
+Report issues to [Github Issue Tracker] and let us know any details that will help reproduce the error.
+Please leave a comment on existing issues so we can gauge how frequently those problems are occurring.

 ## Known Issues